 About the Aga Khan Fund for Economic Development

 As an international development agency dedicated to promoting entrepreneurship and building economically sound enterprises in the developing world, the Aga Khan Fund for Economic Development (AKFED) often works in parts of the world that lack sufficient foreign direct investment.
-AKFED operates as a network of affiliates with more than 90 separate project companies employing over 47,000 people.
-It had revenues of US$4.3 billion in 2017, but because of its development ethos, it reinvests all profits in further development.
+AKFED operates as a network of affiliates with more than 90 separate project companies employing over 65,000 people.
+In 2019, it had revenues of US$3.8 billion.

 AKFED also works with governments to help promote the creation of enabling legal and fiscal structures that encourage the growth of the private sector.
 At the invitation of several governments, AKFED has helped critical industries to make the transition to market economies through the privatisation process.
 These include industries such as banking, power generation, tourism, manufacturing and the agricultural sector, in countries as varied as Uganda, Tajikistan, Pakistan and Afghanistan.